Chatchaiii/chana/README.md

   # Chana

-  This is a code bundle for Chana.
-The original project is available at https://www.figma.com/design/SYZJoOpLuGAsWih06Noop3/Chana.
+  PWA - Present purposes for anniversary of three months

   ## Running the code

-  Run `npm i` to install the dependencies.
+  Run `npm install` to install the dependencies.

+  Run `npm run build` to build the project.

   Run `npm run dev` to start the development server.